Ember of the Fallen Kingdom

 Yet oft he would find himself gazing into the east from his watch-tower, and would feel a passion within his soul; he wanted more power, and would lead his people many leagues to obtain it.
 After the one hundred and forty-seven years he had lived in admiration of this artifact, King Berg III of Cliffenheim was on a quest for the second jewel that had so long lain beyond his grasp.
 And it would not come easily to him, he would soon learn…

-Chapter Two: An Age-Old History
+Chapter 2: An Age-Old History

 “Long ago, there lived two civilizations in this land,” the king called to his cavalry, “the Cliffenheimians and the Kananti, a tribe of elves that dwelt yonder in the forest of Kananta.”